thePatonSystem/thePatonSystem.github.io/README.md

 **Is continuation permitted under preserved constraints?**

 If yes → modelling proceeds
-If no → continuation terminates
+If no → continuation terminates.

+---

+# Scope

+The Paton System evaluates **structural admissibility conditions only**.

+It does **not propose new physical laws, domain equations, or predictive models**.

+Instead, it provides a **pre-model structural filter** determining whether a system configuration is permitted to operate under preserved constraints.

 ---